For Aspiring Photographers

 A comprehensive list of equipment will be sent to you when you book.

 Absolutely not, everyone will still have a fantastic experience in the water with an array of marine life.
-For those interested, I will have a GoPro, Insta 360 and a Joby SeaPal for phones available for guests to use.
+For those interested, I will have a GoPro, Insta 360 and a Joby SeaPal for phones available for guests to hire.

-The water temperature in March can be up to 30 degrees and average visibility is 20 meters.
+The water temperature in February/March can be up to 30 degrees and average visibility is 20 meters.
 Although it is warm, we will be doing long sessions in the water and getting in at sunrise and getting out after sunset, therefore it is important to ensure that you have a good wetsuit to keep you warm over this duration.

 No, there are no stingers on the southern great barrier reef.
 However this is not to say it is impossible.
 In extremely rare cases there could be the possibility.
 But the chances are extremely low.